Prince Henrik of Denmark: Death

-In August 2017, Henrik announced he did not wish to be buried next to the Queen, citing his longtime complaint of only being named Prince Consort, and not King Consort.
+In August 2017, Henrik announced he did not wish to be buried next to the Queen, citing his longstanding complaint of only being named Prince Consort, and not King Consort.
 The decision is said to have broken a tradition that began in 1559, and at the time, Queen Margrethe is said to have accepted her husband's decision.

-On 6 September 2017, it was announced that Prince Henrik was suffering from dementia.
-On 28 January 2018, he was hospitalized at Rigshospitalet, following a visit to Egypt.
+On 6 September 2017, it was announced that Henrik was suffering from dementia.
+On 28 January 2018, he was hospitalised at Rigshospitalet, following a visit to Egypt.
 It was later revealed that he had a benign tumor in the left lung.
-His health however worsened, causing Crown Prince Frederik to cut short his visit to South Korea where he was to attend the 2018 Winter Olympics in Pyeongchang.
-On 13 February 2018, Prince Henrik was transferred from Rigshospitalet to Fredensborg Palace, where the Danish Royal Court stated he wished to spend the remaining days of his life.
-The Royal Court added that the condition of the Prince remained serious.
-On 14 February 2018, it was announced that Prince Henrik had died in his sleep at Fredensborg Palace late on 13 February, surrounded by his wife and sons.
+His health however worsened, causing Frederik to cut short his visit to South Korea where he was to attend the 2018 Winter Olympics in Pyeongchang.
+On 13 February 2018, Henrik was transferred from Rigshospitalet to Fredensborg Palace, where the Danish Royal Court stated he wished to spend the remainder of his life.
+The Royal Court added that the condition of Henrik remained serious.
+He died later that day, surrounded by his family.

-Following his death, the Court announced there would be a month of royal mourning.
+Following his death, the Court announced a month of royal mourning.
 Henrik's casket was placed in The Palace Chapel at Christiansborg for a castrum doloris, where in the following two days, more than 19,000 people went to pay their respects.
-He was cremated, after a funeral in Christianborg Palace Chapel in Copenhagen, on 20 February, with half of the ashes scattered across Danish seas and half placed in the private part of the gardens at Fredensborg Palace.
+After a funeral in the Palace Chapel on 20 February, he was cremated, with half of his ashes scattered across Danish seas and half placed in the private section of the gardens at Fredensborg Palace.

 Issue

-Prince Henrik had two sons and eight grandchildren, all born at Rigshospitalet in Copenhagen:
+Henrik had two sons and eight grandchildren, all born at Rigshospitalet in Copenhagen: